a2stuff/a2d/docs/HIG.md

 * Item height is 10 pixels.
   * This gives 1px margin above the text, 0px below (counting descenders).
 * The following keyboard shortcuts are supported:
-  * Up/Down Arrow - move selection or scroll by one line.
+  * Up/Down Arrow - move selection by one line.
   * Apple+Up/Down Arrow - scroll by one page.
-  * Open-Apple+Solid-Apple+Up/Down Arrow - move selection or scroll to start/end.
+  * Open-Apple+Solid-Apple+Up/Down Arrow - move selection to start/end.

 ## Choice Dialogs